anathan90/aws-ec2-python/README.md

 Managing EC2 Instances on Amazon Web Services (AWS) using Python

 ## Overview
-This simple Python (2.7) module helps launch, modify (in terms of auto-termination) and terminate EC2 instances on Aamazon Web
+This simple Python (2.7) module helps launch, modify (in terms of auto-termination) and terminate EC2 instances on Amazon Web Services (AWS).
-Services (AWS).

 ## AWS Requirements